Towards a general description of the cavitation threshold in acoustic systems: Application of the Analytical Model and Results

 \section{Application of the Analytical Model and Results}

-Starting from the vibration frequency of the probe (\(f\)) and the displacement amplitude (\(A\)), the acoustic pressure field, generated by a flat acoustic transducer, can be analytically estimated by solving the equation introduced by Rayleigh, known as Rayleigh Integral \citep{rayleigh1896theory, sherman, kinsler2000fundamentals}.
-The Rayleigh's formulation is based on the linear form of the Navier-Stokes Equations, where the advection term (non-linear) is neglected.
-This hypothesis is generally reasonable in acoustic since the velocity magnitude of the fluid particles of a sound wave is much smaller than the acceleration term \citep{pan2017cavitation,antkowiak2007short}.
+Starting from the vibration frequency of the probe (\(f\)) and the displacement amplitude (\(A\)), the acoustic pressure field generated by a flat acoustic transducer can be analytically estimated by solving the equation introduced by the Rayleigh Integral \citep{rayleigh1896theory, sherman, kinsler2000fundamentals}.
+The Rayleigh formulation is based on the linear form of the Navier-Stokes Equations, where the advection term (non-linear) is neglected.
+This hypothesis is generally reasonable since the velocity magnitude of the fluid particles of a sound wave is much smaller than the acceleration term \citep{Pan2017,antkowiak2007short}.
 The gravitational and viscous terms can be also neglected in the Momentum Equations.
-Furthermore, the acoustic analytical solution is based on the No-Slip boundary condition, enforced between the flat surface of the transducer and the adjacent liquid medium \citep{rayleigh1896theory, sherman, kinsler2000fundamentals}.
+Furthermore, the acoustic analytical solution is based on the no-slip boundary condition, enforced between the flat surface of the transducer and the adjacent liquid medium \citep{rayleigh1896theory, sherman, kinsler2000fundamentals}.

-The cylindrical probe (Fig. \ref{Figure_end}), used for the present experimental campaign, can be modeled by considering its analogy with acoustic radiation problem from a Plane Circular Piston \citep{rayleigh1896theory, sherman, kinsler2000fundamentals}.
+The cylindrical probe (Fig. \ref{Figure_end}), used for the present experimental campaign, can be modeled by considering its analogy with the acoustic radiation problem from a Plane Circular Piston \citep{rayleigh1896theory, sherman, kinsler2000fundamentals}.
 Assuming uniform velocity across the entire emitting flat surface, the Rayleigh integral can be analytically solved for the most relevant points of the acoustic field.
 An analytical solution can be obtained for the far-field and the near-field, along the axis of the probe \citep{sherman, kinsler2000fundamentals}.

-The solution of the near-field is crucial for investigating the cavitation phenomena.
-The point of the domain with the maximum absolute value of acoustic pressure (\(p\)) lies in the near-field, on the axis of the probe \citep{sherman, kinsler2000fundamentals}; due to the axial symmetry of the circular transducer configuration.
+Due to the axial symmetry of the circular transducer configuration, the point of the domain with the maximum absolute value of acoustic pressure (\(p\)) lies in the near-field, on the axis of the probe \citep{sherman, kinsler2000fundamentals}.
+For this reason, the solution of the near-field is crucial for the investigation of cavitation phenomena \cite{sherman}.
 Assuming a cylindrical coordinate system, with radial coordinate \(r\) and axial coordinate \(x\) (Fig. \ref{Figure_end}), the complex acoustic pressure in the near-field, on the axis of the probe, \(p(r=0,x,t)\), can be found by direct integration of the Rayleigh integral \citep{sherman, kinsler2000fundamentals}: